For holders of diplomatic and official passports:

 • Shiraz: Dena Hospital, Zargari Cross, Sattarkhan Square, telephone: (71) 16 28 041/2.

-Large gatherings should not be joined, particularly if they are protest gatherings, since any foreigner who finds themselves in such a place may be charged with protest participation.
-Travellers from the Republic of Serbia, when visiting Iran, should pay particular attention to their personal documents, money and mobile telephones, especially in bazaars and large crowds.
+While moving large gatherings should be avoided, particularly if they are protest gatherings.
+Travellers from the Republic of Serbia, when visiting Iran, should pay particular attention to their personal documents, money and mobile telephones, especially in bazaars and large crowds and not to photograph gatherings.

-Women are advised to observe the Islamic dress codes for women, although this is not as strict today as it was previously.
+Women are advised to observe the Islamic dress codes for women.
 There are no rules about dress for men, except for not wearing shorts other than in the islands where this is common.

 Journalists and photojournalists are not recommended to travel to Iran for reporting purposes unless they have obtained previous approval from the competent Iranian authorities.
 It is especially not recommended to use cameras or other recording devices if they do not have permission from their host, and are not accompanied by the host.